 The Arete system can be configured to capture, transform, validate and use any data sent from the groups vendors.
-We have begun with configuring the largest of the utilities providers and this will continue with the remaining providers through the next Fiscal Year.
+We have configured the material part of the utilities providers and this will continue with the remaining providers through the next Fiscal Year.